 Are Maine Coon Cats Good Hunters

 The Maine Coon’s high prey drive and intelligence mean that these cats are incredible hunters, but this is not always a good thing.
+Read on to find out how you can keep both your cat and local wildlife safe!

 Are Maine Coon Cats Good Hunters?

-In the harsh, snowy climate, these cats became well adapted to the cold and survived by catching wildlife.
+Maine Coons are large, majestic cats that developed naturally in the frigid state of Maine.
+In the harsh, snowy climate, these cats adapted to the cold and survived by catching local wildlife.

-Maine Coons are such good hunters that they became famous in the 1800s among sailors and farmers alike, who kept them around to hunt down rodents and other pests on their ships.
+These cats are such good hunters that they became famous in the 1800s among sailors and farmers alike, who kept them around to hunt down rodents and other pests on their ships.

 Here are some of the many reasons that make Maine Coons such talented hunters: